marekbujko/rgb-binary-clock/README.md

 **Blue** = seconds

 Understanding color combinations lets you read the time visually.

+The logic uses binary-weighted 6-bit representations for the **RGB LEDs** and operates on a 12-hour format.

 The **LEDs**, starting from the first (top) one, represent binary values: 1, 2, 4, 8, 16, 32 for minutes and seconds.